Michael Spence (legal scholar): Faculty head at Oxford

-Vice-Chancellor and Principal of the University of Sydney
+Vice-chancellor and principal of the University of Sydney

 In 2008, Spence returned to Australia to take up the position of vice-chancellor and principal of the University of Sydney.
-In 2018, Spence was reportedly paid $1.53million for the role, the second highest paid university leader in Australia, having been the highest paid previously and having risen 60 percent between 2011 and 2016.
+In 2018, he was reportedly paid $1.53million for the role, the second highest paid university leader in Australia, having been the highest paid previously and having risen 60 percent between 2011 and 2016.
 In 2018, the Sydney Morning Herald reported concerns by the National Tertiary Education Union that the size of Spence's salary was "positioning him as a CEO of a corporate entity".

 Vote of no confidence

-In February 2012, The Conversation reported that the university had overcommitted financially, with nearly $1 billion in new facilities to be built, $385m of maintenance work required to satisfy work, health and safety standards, and international student numbers falling below projected levels.
+In February 2012, The Conversation website reported that the university had overcommitted financially, with nearly $1 billion in new facilities to be built, $385m of maintenance work required to satisfy work, health and safety standards and international student numbers falling below projected levels.
 Significant staff cuts were then made, even in the law faculty which faced a 30% increase in students.
 The cuts led to the Faculty of Arts and Social Sciences "overwhelmingly [endorsing] a motion of no confidence" in Spence.
 Jake Lynch, one of the initiators of the motion, said Spence had circumvented due process and accountability by setting the consultation date during a time when committees do not meet.
 Lynch said staff would have rejected the proposal if given the opportunity, as they had done on previous occasions.

 International students and relationship with China

 As vice-chancellor, Spence led efforts to increase international student enrolments across Australia.
-He supported the university's continued engagement with China, and warned the Australian government about being too critical of China's influence on university campuses, in 2018 accusing the Turnbull Government of "Sinophobic blatherings", which prompted criticism in return from Turnbull himself.
+He supported the university's continued engagement with China, and warned the Australian government about being too critical of China's influence on university campuses, in 2018 accusing the Turnbull government of "Sinophobic blatherings", which prompted criticism in return from Turnbull himself.
 In 2013, when a visit from the Dalai Lama was planned, the university warned organisers not to use its logo, allow media coverage or entry to the event by Tibet activists.
 When the event was moved off-campus, Spence described it as "in the best interests of researchers across the university", leading Tibetan activists to declare that the university had "compromised their academic freedom and integrity" and sent "a disheartening message to the Tibetan people".
-In August 2019, Spence warned that debate over the University and the wider community's relationship with China should not have overtones of the "White Australia" policy.
+In August 2019, Spence warned that debate over the university's and the wider community's relationship with China should not have overtones of the "White Australia policy".

 Fundraising

-Spence was an advocate of fundraising at the University and, in May 2013, he launched the "Inspired" fundraising campaign.
+Spence was an advocate of fundraising at the university and, in May 2013, he launched the "Inspired" fundraising campaign.

 In November 2018, Spence and the Premier of New South Wales, Gladys Berejiklian, announced that the University of Sydney was in negotiations with the state government to establish another campus as part of a leading international health, education and research precinct in Western Sydney.